About Me

 What’s with this "New York Times Corps?"

 In August of 2022 I had the honor of being selected as one of twenty students to join the inaugural class of The New York Times Corps.
 My appreciation for this can not be understated.
-However, what even is The New York Times Corps?
+However, you may be asking, what even is The New York Times Corps?
 For that, I took the following information from their program page:

 The Times Corps is a talent-pipeline program for college students in the United States to receive career guidance from New York Times journalists over a multiyear period.